Dietrich Bonhoeffer

 - What is the most surprising or counterintuitive thing about Dietrich Bonhoeffer?

-- One surprising aspect of Bonhoeffer's life is his involvement in the plot to assassinate Hitler, which contrasts with his earlier pacifist views.
-This shift highlights the complexity of his ethical thought and his willingness to take radical action against evil.
+- One surprising aspect of Bonhoeffer's life is his involvement in the plot to assassinate Hitler, which contrasts with his Christian teachings on peace and nonviolence.
+This decision reflects the complexity of his ethical considerations and the extreme circumstances he faced.

 - What is the best place to start reading Dietrich Bonhoeffer?

 - A good starting point for reading Bonhoeffer is 'The Cost of Discipleship,' which introduces his key ideas on grace and discipleship.
-For those interested in his thoughts on community, 'Life Together' is also highly recommended.
-These works provide a foundation for understanding his theological contributions.
+For those interested in his reflections during imprisonment, 'Letters and Papers from Prison' provides personal insights into his theological and ethical thinking.